DiligentGraphics/DiligentEngine/README.md

 ## AntTweakBar Sample

 This sample demonstrates how to use [AntTweakBar library](http://anttweakbar.sourceforge.net/doc) to create simple user interface.
-It can also be thought of as Diligent Engine’s “Hello World” example.

 ![](https://github.com/DiligentGraphics/DiligentSamples/blob/master/Samples/AntTweakBar/Screenshot.png)

 ## Atmosphere Sample

-The sample demonstrates how Diligent Engine can be used to implement various rendering tasks: loading textures from files, using complex shaders, rendering to textures, using compute shaders and unordered access views, etc.
+The sample implements physically-based atmospheric light scattering model and demonstrates how Diligent Engine can be used to accomplish various rendering tasks: loading textures from files, using complex shaders, rendering to textures, using compute shaders and unordered access views, etc.